 Over the past 25 years, we have worked in deep partnership to identify, pilot, refine, and promote models that effectively move people into homes and help them stay there.

 - Invest in permanent affordable housing and opportunity for all as a cornerstone to ending homelessness and encourage our peers in the philanthropic sector to do the same.

-- Support our grantee partners in partnering with government to develop policies and programs and serve our shared goal of making homelessness rare, brief, and non-reoccurring.
+- Support our grantee partners’ work, in collaboration with government, to develop policies and programs and serve our shared goal of making homelessness rare, brief, and non-reoccurring.

 - Partner with other funders to advance a common vision and alignment for the most effective use of philanthropic resources.

-- Invest in advocates working toward larger systemic shifts we need to end homelessness, whether it’s creating greater awareness of the solutions that exist, calling for substantial increases in affordable housing, or figuring out the best ways for community partners to work together.
+- Invest in advocates working toward larger systemic shifts we need to end homelessness, including those with lived experience, to create greater awareness of the solutions that exist, call for substantial increases in affordable housing, or figure out the best ways for community partners to work together.

 - Accelerate the progress of all of our partners working to end homelessness by building capacity within organizations and across networks.